jaggernaut007/career-intelligence-assistant/README.md

 ## 3. Features Overview
 - **Resume Analysis**: Upload and analyze resumes for skill gaps and improvements.
-- **Job Description Comparison**: Compare resumes against upto 5 job descriptions to identify matches.
+- **Job Description Comparison**: Compare resumes against up to 5 job descriptions to identify matches.
 - **Skill Development Recommendations**: Get recommendations for skill development based on job market trends.
-- **Interview preparation**: Interview tips and common questions and sample answers.
+- **Interview Preparation**: Interview tips and common questions and sample answers.
 - **Market Trends Analysis**: Stay updated with the latest trends in your industry.
 - **AI-Powered Chat**: Interact with an AI assistant for personalized career advice.

 ## 4. Key Decisions Made
 - **Neo4j AuraDB**: Chosen for its robust graph database capabilities, ideal for modeling complex relationships in career data vs Pinecone which was considered but not selected due to its efficiency in handling vector data but less suited for relational data modeling.
 - **OpenAI**: Selected GPT-5.2 for its high reasoning capabilities enhancing the AI assistant's performance in understanding and generating human-like text.
-- **FastAPI and React**: Used for backend and frontend development respectively,for multi threading and fast development and servers.
+- **FastAPI and React**: Used for backend and frontend development respectively, for multi-threading and fast development and servers.
 - **UV package manager**: Utilized for efficient dependency management and environment setup.
 - **LlamaIndex**: Employed for building a knowledge graph from unstructured data, enhancing the AI's understanding of career-related information.
 Its efficiency in RAG workloads.
-Its workflow framework was leveraged to implement a multi-agentic approach, allowing different AI models to specialize in various tasks vs langraph which was considered but not selected due to its complexity and overhead for this specific use case.
+Its workflow framework was leveraged to implement a multi-agentic approach, allowing different AI models to specialize in various tasks vs LangGraph which was considered but not selected due to its complexity and overhead for this specific use case.
-- **Nomic Embed Text v1.5**: Used nomic-embed-text-v1.5 embeddings for generating high-quality text embeddings to improve semantic search and recommendations, ondevice with high latency vs other embedding models which were considered but not selected due to their lower performance in this context.
+- **Nomic Embed Text v1.5**: Used nomic-embed-text-v1.5 embeddings for generating high-quality text embeddings to improve semantic search and recommendations, on-device with high latency vs other embedding models which were considered but not selected due to their lower performance in this context.
 - **Docker**: Considered for containerization, if we would need to deploy, but opted for local setup to simplify initial development and testing.
 - **Modular Architecture**: Designed the application with a modular approach to facilitate future enhancements and maintenance.
 Easy to use service-oriented and model layers based architecture.
 - **OpenAI GPT-5.2**: Leveraged for its superior language understanding and generation capabilities, enhancing the AI assistant's performance in providing career advice and insights.
 - **Claude Code Interpreter**: Integrated for its advanced code interpretation features, and ability to handle complex coding tasks while pair programming.
-- **Test driven and Spec supported Development**: Adopted TDD approach to ensure code quality and reliability through comprehensive testing and speci driven development practices for clear requirements and functionality definition to ensure the AI understand everything deterministically.
+- **Test-Driven and Spec-Supported Development**: Adopted TDD approach to ensure code quality and reliability through comprehensive testing and spec-driven development practices for clear requirements and functionality definition to ensure the AI understands everything deterministically.

 ## 5. Detailed decisions made
 - **Vectorisation Strategy**: Chose Nomic Embed Text v1.5 for its ability to generate high-quality text embeddings, which significantly improves the accuracy of semantic search and recommendations within the platform.
 This combined with the use of Neo4j Vector Search capabilities allows for efficient storage and retrieval of vector data through graph traversal and embedding comparison, enhancing the overall performance of the AI assistant.
 - **Multi-agentic Approach**: Implemented a multi-agentic architecture using LlamaIndex workflow framework to allow different AI models to specialize in various tasks, such as resume analysis, job description comparison, interview preparation, recommendation and market analysis.
 This specialisation leads to more accurate and relevant responses for users.
 - **Guardrails and Safety**: Implemented a 5-layer security architecture to ensure reliable and safe AI interactions.
     - Layer 1: PII Detection using Microsoft Presidio with spaCy NLP to automatically detect and redact SSNs, phone numbers, emails, and addresses from resumes before processing.
-    - Layer 2: Prompt Injection Guard using pattern matching to detect instrusion and security threats in user inputs before passing to LLMs.
+    - Layer 2: Prompt Injection Guard using pattern matching to detect intrusion and security threats in user inputs before passing to LLMs.
     - Layer 3: Input Validation that verifies file types, enforces 10MB size limits, and blocks dangerous file types like executables and scripts.
     - Layer 4: Rate Limiting via slowapi enforcing 10 requests/minute per session to prevent API abuse.
     - Layer 5: Output Filtering that sanitizes LLM responses, strips leaked system prompts, and validates JSON structure before returning to the frontend.
-- **Phase by phase Rollout**: Adopted a phased approach to development and testing framework with a spec supported development to ensure that each feature is thoroughly vetted before being integrated into the main platform.
+- **Phase-by-Phase Rollout**: Adopted a phased approach to development and testing framework with a spec-supported development to ensure that each feature is thoroughly vetted before being integrated into the main platform.
 This approach allows for incremental improvements and reduces the risk of introducing bugs or issues.
 - **Wizard based Onboarding with chatbot**: Developed a user-friendly onboarding wizard to guide new users through the platform's features and functionalities, ensuring a smooth and intuitive user experience from the outset, while the chatbot provides real-time assistance and support.
-- **Neo4j deployment**: Opted for Neo4j AuraDB for its managed cloud service, which simplifies database management and scaling.
-This choice makes it easy to manage the graph database without the overhead of self-hosting, plus used cacheing strategies to optimize query performance and reduce latency.
+- **Neo4j Deployment**: Opted for Neo4j AuraDB for its managed cloud service, which simplifies database management and scaling.
+This choice makes it easy to manage the graph database without the overhead of self-hosting, plus used caching strategies to optimize query performance and reduce latency.
-- **inMemory Session Management**: Chose in-memory session management for simplicity and speed during development.
+- **In-Memory Session Management**: Chose in-memory session management for simplicity and speed during development.
 This approach allows for quick access to session data without the complexity of external session stores, making it ideal for the initial phases of the project.
 - **Observability and Monitoring**: Integrated logging and monitoring tools to track application performance, user interactions, and potential issues.
 This setup helps in proactive maintenance and ensures a smooth user experience.
 - **Evaluation and Benchmarking**: Established a framework for evaluating the performance of different AI models by using the concept of LLM as a judge to benchmark responses based on relevance, accuracy, and user satisfaction.
 This approach allows for continuous improvement of the AI assistant by identifying the best-performing models for specific tasks.
-- **Resume and Job processing Pipeline**: Developed a robust pipeline for processing resumes and job descriptions, including text extraction, cleaning, vectorization, and storage in Neo4j.
+- **Resume and Job Processing Pipeline**: Developed a robust pipeline for processing resumes and job descriptions, including text extraction, cleaning, vectorization, and storage in Neo4j.
 This pipeline ensures that the data is accurately represented and easily retrievable for analysis and recommendations.
-We performthis by
+We perform this by:
     - Text Extraction: Extract text from various document formats (PDF, DOCX).
     - Text Cleaning: Implementing NLP techniques to clean and preprocess the extracted text, removing noise and irrelevant information.
     - Using LLamaIndex to extract entities, skills, experiences, and other relevant information from the text.